michalspano/the-swedish-bot/README.md

 - Use the *command prefix or command aliases* (abbreviation **CP**).

-**NOTE**: different operators in a single command are stylized with a space.
+**Note**: different operators in a single command are stylized with a space.

 ### 📶 Status command